- email@example.com (best way and I respond quickly)

 If a student is stuck on something (given it 20-30 minutes), EMAIL ME!
 I will respond usually within the hour.
 If my email doesn't clarify things, stop and we can work on it together the next day.

 - 319-842-2263 (AHS office- we do not have phones in room)

 Please see individual course for those

 Hello, I am Brianna Lentz.
-This is my second year teaching at Alburnett.
+This is my third year teaching at Alburnett.